E-commerce

 CLS (Cumulative Layout Shift)

-Does the layout shift during loading?
+Does the layout shift while loading?

 Ads, embedded reviews, web fonts: instability = accidental clicks and frustration at checkout.

-Real data, lab data, and representative samples
+Real data, lab and representative samples

 • Compare mobile and desktop: e-commerce traffic is often mostly mobile; bottlenecks differ.